Last Updated on Samuel Franklinby

 How To Unlock Maestro (Secret Idleon Class)

-Similar to the pathway to unlocking the Journeyman the Maestro requires players to complete a lengthy and challenging quest line to unlock.
-The later you tackle this quest in your overall account progression the easier it will be though and given the Maestro actually offers little to your account until you’ve made solid progress with your other characters can be a viable option.
-For the full details of the steps required refer to the video below or the Idleon Secrets Wiki page.
+Similar to the pathway to unlocking the Journeyman the Idleon Maestro requirements are lengthy and require a challenging quest line to unlock.
+The later you tackle this quest in your overall account progression the easier it will be though and given the Maestro actually offers little to your account until you’ve made solid progress with your other characters that can be a viable option.
+For the full details of how to get Maestro refer to the video below or the Idleon Secrets Wiki page.

 A summary of the requirements to the Maestro quest line are: